We updated Kerboodle’s Markbook and Reports in March 2022. Here are the answers to some common questions about the

 What does ‘archiving’ mean?

-The new archiving functionality helps you to organise your assignments.
+The archiving functionality helps you to organise your assignments.
 Any assignment that has reached its due date can be archived.

 Archiving an assignment moves it from the Current tab to the Archived tab in the Assignment list view.
 This allows you to tidy away assignments you’ve finished working on.

 Moving something to the Archived tab doesn’t change its status or prevent you from marking the assignment.
 It is just organising the assignment items into two lists (Current and Archived).

 All the data from your archived assignments is still available to report on in the Reports tab.

 How can I archive an assignment?

-Once an assignment has reached its due date, you will be able to archive it.
+Once an assignment has reached its due date, you can archive it.
 The ‘archive’ button appears in two places: on the group assignment item listing and the assignment item overlay – overview tab.
 You can also use the ‘archive all’ button at the top of the Current tab to archive all items past their due date.
 Find out more on Archiving here.

 What if I’ve archived an item by mistake/changed my mind?